Current trust model

 AI and model context

 CloudEval reports and review comments can include AI-generated summaries.
 The current public product uses CloudEval-managed model routing.
 The context sent for AI-assisted review is scoped to the active workflow, such as project metadata, selected source snippets, graph context, report evidence, and issue summaries.
+Use deterministic outputs when you do not want model-generated prose:- In GitHub Actions, set

-- In the CLI, use
+ai_summary: "false". - In the CLI, use

-- Export JSON or Markdown when another tool should inspect deterministic report data directly.
+--no-ai-summaryforcloudeval review. - Export JSON or Markdown when another tool should inspect deterministic report data directly.

 Future self-hosted and gateway pattern

 For Teams and Enterprise, CloudEval is planning a customer-controlled deployment pattern where the CloudEval app, source snapshots, cloud evidence, and model routing can sit inside a customer-controlled boundary.
 The diagrams below split that future scope into two moments: the private data plane and model routing.
+Color legend:- Blue: CloudEval software running in the customer environment

 - Green: customer-owned private infrastructure, storage, or connectors